 Looking for a new printer?
 You've come to the right place.
-Here, we talk you through what to look for when buying a new printer and show you six of the best and most popular printers available in the UK right now.
+Here, we talk you through what to look for when buying a new printer and show you six of the best printers available in the UK right now.

 Printer buying advice

 There are two main types of printer: inkjet and laser.
 Those two types will also have colour or mono options.
 You'll find that laser printers are more expensive but offer better quality print outs, particularly when it comes to text.
 They also tend to be faster, but that's not always the case.

 The question to ask yourself first is: what are you going to print?
 If the answer is just text, we'd opt for a mono laser printer for crisp text, fast page-per-minute output, and low ink costs.

 If you answered photos however, even if you'll be printing a combination of photos and text, we'd recommend choosing an inkjet printer.

 But for serious photo printing you'll want to look for a dedicated photo printer with individual cartridges for each colour rather than a combined colour cartridge.

 Printer technology isn't the kind to change particularly often, so don't be put off by a recommendation for a printer from a few years ago - it's a slow-moving market, and the latest products aren't always the best.

 It's important to remember when buying a printer, though, that the price you pay to buy the device itself is just the start.
 You should consider the total cost of ownership (TCO), which is the cost of replenishing the toner and other consumables over the lifetime of the printer.
 In many cases, a set of toner cartridges can cost almost the same price as the printer itself did.

 Take a look at the manufacturer's 'page yield' quote to get an idea of how many pages you can expect to print before the cartridge runs out of ink and you need to buy a new one.